shader-slang/slang/CONTRIBUTION.md

 ```

 Open `build/slang.sln` with VisualStudio IDE and build it for "x64".
-> Warning: there is another file, `slang.sln`, at the root directory.
-When you use cmake workflow, you must use one in the `build` directory.

 Or you can build with a following command:
 ```